satman1w/html2pdf/README.md

 ### Installation

-This package can be installed in your project through composer.
+This package can be installed in your project through composer.  ????
+AND WTF IS COMPOSER AND WHERE IT IS ????

 ```
 composer require spipu/html2pdf